KasparEtter/ef1p/pages/email/email.md

 Unlike [tracking pixels](https://en.wikipedia.org/wiki/Web_beacon),
 link tracking also works in plaintext emails and when remote content is disabled.
-If the target website isn't identifiable in the tracking link, you have no other option than to request it from the tracking server if you really want to visit the advertised content.
+If the target website isn't identifiable in the tracking link, you have no other choice than to request its address from the tracking server if you really want to see the advertised content.
 The sender can use tracking links to measure what percentage of recipients opened the link, which is known as the [click-through rate (CTR)](https://en.wikipedia.org/wiki/Click-through_rate).
 The same technique is often used on [social media](https://en.wikipedia.org/wiki/Social_media) in combination with [URL shortening](https://en.wikipedia.org/wiki/URL_shortening) to determine the reach of a post.

-Since seeing is believing, I wrote a [tool to track emails](https://github.com/KasparEtter/email-tracker).
+Since seeing is believing, I wrote a little [tool to track emails](https://github.com/KasparEtter/email-tracker).
-You can generate a unique token and then subscribe to its events below.
+You can generate a unique token and then subscribe to the associated events below.
 You can send the tracking link and the tracking image to someone using your mail client or the [ESMTP tool](#esmtp-tool) above.
 I've deployed the tracking server on [heroku.com](https://www.heroku.com/).